Nafbek/first-day-demo/README.md

 # first-day-demo
-This is repository is for solving puzzle
+This is a repository for solving puzzle